JolitaMilina/gym_membership/README.md

 Gym Membership add  list

 BACKEND
-1. To start backend use " npm run dev" in your comman line.
+1. To start backend use " npm run dev" in your command line.

 FRONTEND
 1. Install dependencies "npm i"
-2. To start dev environment use "npm start" in your comman line.
+2. To start dev environment use "npm start" in your command line.